 She was tiny little blonde round faced girl,

-With all the imagination and curiosity a human form could stand,
+With all the imagination and curiosity a human form could stand.

 Except all of those are nothing,

-All of those are no ones,
+All of those ,

 Compared to the good ones I’ve known in my life.